“There’s skiing in Maine?”

 Discovering Sunday River Resort

 From the moment we pulled up to the Grand Summit Lodge at Sunday River Resort we were captivated.
 Grand Summit Lodge sits right at the base of the mountains so, even in the dark you can see the peaks and trails rising up behind the lodge.
-Of course at night you can also the groomers on the hills.
+Of course at night you can also spot the groomers on the hills.
 It’s a majestic winterscape.
-We’ve never felt so close to the skiing.
+We’ve never felt so physically close to the skiing.

 And the snow?!
 SO much snow!!
 New England rarely disappoints and this year was an epic snow year.
 When we were at Grand Summit Lodge the snowbanks crept halfway up the ground level hallway windows.
 Sunday River Resort averages 155 inches (390 cm) of snow per year.